 A better, more productive way

 Then we see the European countries enjoying their lives.
 Sweden recently began a 6 hour workday pilot program and is already having success and the idea is spreading.
-Even to the U.S.
+A study from New Zealand was recently released that confirmed the benefits of a shorter workweek.

 There are many benefits to a shorter work week: better health, more focus, increased job satisfaction and it sure makes it easier to recruit high-end talent.